urschrei/pyzotero/README.md

 * Using [pip][10]: `pip install pyzotero`
 * Using Anaconda: `conda install conda-forge::pyzotero`

 Pyzotero also provides an optional [CLI](#command-line-interface) and [MCP server](#mcp-server) for working with a local Zotero library.
 Both require Zotero 7 with local API access enabled: Zotero > Settings > Advanced > "Allow other applications on this computer to communicate with Zotero".
-Both are read-only, and so need no local API key.
+The CLI does not modify your library; its `authorize` command exists to obtain a local API key for granting write access to the MCP server.
+The MCP server is read-only by default, and needs that key only if started with `--enable-writes`.

 # Command-Line Interface